Let’s Get Physical: Holding On, Letting Go

 - The upper back – which can become tight from slouching or shallow breathing

-If any of these areas sound familiar, some gentle movements might help: simple neck rolls, slow shoulder shrugs, unclenching and massaging the jaw, softly flexing the hands and wrists, or rounding the upper back with a stretch.
+If any of these areas sound familiar, some slow movements might help: simple neck rolls, slow shoulder shrugs, unclenching and massaging the jaw, slowly flexing the hands and wrists, or rounding the upper back with a stretch.

-Nothing too intense — just small, intentional movements to help soften where your body might be holding on.
+Nothing too intense, just small, intentional movements to help relax where your body might be holding on.

 💭 I’ll be exploring some of these areas (and what they might be trying to tell us) in more detail in the next post – so feel free to simply notice for now, and revisit what feels helpful later on.

-And if neither approach quite fits today — or you’re just looking for a softer, simpler way to stay connected to your body and breath combined — here’s a little daily practice you might like to try.
+And if neither approach quite fits today, or you’re just looking for a simpler way to stay connected to your body and breath combined, here’s a little daily practice you might like to try.

 I like to think of it as a daily ‘me’ moment.
 A quiet space, where I notice, breathe, release, and return.